szczyglis-dev/py-gpt/docs/source/modes.rst

 Langchain
 ----------

 This mode enables you to work with models that are supported by ``Langchain``.
-The Langchain wrapper is integrated into the application, allowing you to connect to any Large Language Model by simply supplying a configuration file for the specific model.
+The Langchain support is integrated into the application, allowing you to interact with any LLM by simply supplying a configuration file for the specific model.
 You can add as many models as you like; just list them in the configuration file named ``models.json``.